Key Learning Points

 Eventually, as you grow stronger, think about the benefits of cold showers.
 You may be surprised!

-Ideally, get treatment as a chronic fatigue syndrome acupuncture patient as soon as your condition is recognised.
+Ideally, get treatment as a chronic fatigue syndrome acupuncture patient as soon as ‘they’ recognise your condition.
 (Better still would have been to go for acupuncture regularly, in which case you might never have got ill in the first place.)

 If your employment contract permits time off sick with pay you can afford treatment.
 Doing something will keep your spirits up.